 London to Oktoberfest

-We have buses coming from London to Munich every weekend of Ofest, leaving Thursday evening and returning Monday morning.
+We have buses going from London to Munich every weekend of Oktoberfest, leaving Thursday evening and returning Monday morning.
 Bus leaves London Bridge on Thursday at 20:00.
 Bus leaves camp on Sunday at 18:00, arriving back Monday morning in time for work.

 Amsterdam to Oktoberfest